melex750/returbot/README.md

 <h5>List of levels:</h5>

-* Either nonexistent, dummy or scrapped.
+* Either nonexistent, dummy, scrapped or is a chapter.
 * *Under development or reconstruction.*
 * ***Playable, but still undone.***
 * **Fully playable.**